Chanty

 Considering the number of metaphors, epithets, and outstanding grammatical structures, I would advise reading books such as ‘The Blind Assassin’ by Margaret Atwood, ‘Cloud Atlas’ by David Mitchell, and ‘The Shadow of the Wind’ by Carlos Ruiz Zafón.

-Note: In accordance with Statista research, almost 90% of graduates in Mexico stated that oral communication played a big role in their careers.
+Note: According to research by Statista, almost 90% of graduates in Mexico stated that oral communication played a big role in their careers.
 This further emphasizes that your oral communication skills can boost morale and productivity, and promote teamwork.

 4. Listen to audiobooks